carvel-dev/carvel/site/content/ytt/docs/latest/lang-ref-ytt-schema.md

 #### `any` Type

-In certain cases, it may be necessary to relax any restrictions on the type or shape of a Data Value:
+In certain cases, it may be necessary to relax all restrictions on the type or shape of a Data Value:

 - the Data Value is a pass-through, where template(s) using it merely insert its value, but care not about the actual contents;
 - a heterogeneous array is required;